top of page

 Skincare products on a marble counter: Gentle Cleanser, Serum, Moisturizer, Sunscreen.
 Soft light, leafy plant in background.

 My worst skin years were when I used the most products.
+Over-exfoliating, over-treating, and over-correcting destroys your skin barrier.
+A damaged barrier makes skin:

 • Red